-- A personal guarantee – you are the only person being trained by SOAR in your county to implement the cooperative
+- A personal guarantee – you are the only person being trained by SOAR in your county (with 30,000 people) to implement the cooperative program

-- Backs the program with 100% positive results for growing market share
+- Backs the program with a 100% guarantee for growing market share

-- Introduces a philanthropic tool (cause marketing) to market a business
+- Introduces a philanthropic tool (cause marketing) to market your business

-Step two: You choose to participate and make a payment of $15 for a first call (15 minutes) to discuss how the program looks in your community.
-You learn how the Nonprofit Cooperative becomes self-funded and how there’s not a huge investment of funds to get it started.
+Step two: You choose to participate and make a payment of $15 for a call (15 minutes) to discuss how the program looks in your community.
+You learn how the Nonprofit Cooperative becomes self-funded.

 Training on how to develop a Nonprofit Cooperative begins with:

 - Establishing a system to expand communications within your community

 - Creating an effective growth plan for the year

 - Setting a schedule to implement the programs effectively

 Small communities (population under 30,000) have put together nonprofit cooperatives to enhance individual success through group success.
 It’s the philosophy of giving back in order to move forward.
 Gayle Gross, founder and CEO of SOAR with Network Fundraising, lives by this philosophy.
 She gives nonprofits an opportunity to create their own success by developing a cooperative program.
 This program is usually spearheaded by a business to create social impact where they become the “community connector.”